 - Liabilities: This is what you owe like loan payments, wages owing, taxes, accounts payable, etc.

 Your balance sheet can be used to understand your business’s liquidity and leverage.
 This is really what lenders tend to care about.

-- Leverage: This is measure of your business's equity and debt financing combined.
-Leverage ratios may flag that you have a dangerous amount of debt on your books or whether you have a lot of opportunity to secure more financing.
+- Leverage: This is a measure of your business's equity and debt financing combined.
+Leverage ratios may flag that you have a dangerous amount of debt on your books or whether you have a lot of opportunities to secure more financing.